Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 Figure 74 shows the added certificate file.

 There are a few ways to add the new certificate file to the existing IGEL devices.
-I’ll use the way that is easy for me to show visually.
+I’ll use a way that is easy for me to show visually.

 First, let’s see what objects are assigned to one of my IGEL devices.